-The Mammoth Spring School District provides technology resources for many employees to assist employees in performing work related tasks.
-Employees are advised that they enjoy no expectation of privacy in any aspect of their computer use, including email, and that under Arkansas law both email and technology use records maintained by the district are subject to disclosure under the Freedom of Information Act.
-Consequently, no employee or student-related reprimands or other disciplinary communications should be made through email except when specifically authorized by District policy.
+The Junction City School District provides computers and/or computer Internet access for many employees, to assist employees in performing work related tasks.
+Employees are advised that they enjoy no expectation of privacy in any aspect of their computer use, including email, and that under Arkansas law both email and computer use records maintained by the district are subject to disclosure under the Freedom of Information Act.

 Passwords or security procedures are to be used as assigned, and confidentiality of student records is to be maintained at all times.
 Employees must not disable or bypass security procedures, compromise, attempt to compromise, or defeat the district's technology network security, alter data without authorization, disclose passwords to other staff members or students, or grant students access to any computer not designated for student use.
 It is the policy of this school district to equip each computer with Internet filtering software designed to prevent users from accessing material that is harmful to minors.
-The District Information Technology Security Officer or designee may authorize the disabling of the filter to enable access by an adult for a bona fide research or other lawful purpose.
+The designated District Technology Administrator or designee may authorize the disabling of the filter to enable access by an adult for a bona fide research or other lawful purpose.